Human rights in the Democratic Republic of the Congo: The FDLR

+A report in 2006 noted that;

-The FDLR, largely made up of Rwandan Hutus who fled to the Democratic Republic of the Congo in 1994 after the Rwandan genocide, continued to be led by individuals responsible for executing and fomenting the genocide.
+In 2006 the FDLR, largely made up of Rwandan Hutus who fled to the Democratic Republic of the Congo in 1994 after the Rwandan genocide, were led by individuals responsible for executing and fomenting the genocide.
 Between 8,000 and 10,000 FDLR fighters and their families remained in the eastern provinces of North and South Kivu.
 Several hundred opted to voluntarily demobilize and return to Rwanda during the year.

-FDLR fighters continued to commit abuses against civilians, including killings, abductions, rapes, and recruitment of child soldiers.

-On January 19, MONUC issued a report on the July 2005 attack on the South Kivu Province village of Kabingu by FDLR fighters under Commander Kyombe in reprisal for alleged collaboration by residents with the FARDC and MONUC.
+On January 19, 2006, MONUC issued a report on the July 2005 attack on the South Kivu Province village of Kabingu by FDLR fighters under Commander Kyombe in reprisal for alleged collaboration by residents with the FARDC and MONUC.
 The report concluded that the troops killed more than 50 civilians, including more than 40 women and children burned alive or hacked to death.
 The troops raped 11 women and abducted four girls, killing three and compelling the fourth to become a "war wife."
 More than 10,000 civilians were displaced as a result of the action.

-A group of FDLR fighters allegedly killed a civilian in Burugoya, South Kivu Province on May 3 and forced five local boys to transport the stolen items from his house.
+A group of FDLR fighters allegedly killed a civilian in Burugoya, South Kivu Province on May 3, 2006 and forced five local boys to transport the stolen items from his house.
 Only one boy returned to the village; the whereabouts of the others were unknown at year's end.

-According to the Congolese Initiative for Justice and Peace, on July 23 in South Kivu Province, unidentified armed men believed to be FDLR killed and cannibalized the body of Alphonsine Nahabatabunga, one of several abductees.
+According to the Congolese Initiative for Justice and Peace, on July 23, 2006 in South Kivu Province, unidentified armed men believed to be FDLR killed and cannibalized the body of Alphonsine Nahabatabunga, one of several abductees.

-The FDLR forcibly recruited children in North Kivu Province in April and allegedly gave them weapons to forcibly recruit others.
+The FDLR forcibly recruited children in North Kivu Province in April 2006 and allegedly gave them weapons to forcibly recruit others.
 One 15-year-old boy recruited in Masisi said he had recruited 20 children, and claimed 70 children already belonged to the FDLR when he joined it.

-The FDLR took no known credible action to investigate or address human rights abuses by its members.